-First, never would a price or cost be placed on any of the literature Gospel Tracts because the Good
+First, he was to never sell the Gospel Tracts and he was to never set a price or cost to be placed on any of the Gospel Tracts because the Good

 From these simple, yet direct guidelines, The Gospel Tract Society was formed.
 Within hours of hearing from God, Mr. Buttram withdrew his entire savings of $7.10 from his bank account and went to a print shop in Springfield, Missouri.
-He boldly told the owner of his burden to publish Gospel tracts, and asked that she print as many tracts as she could for that small amount.
+He boldly told the owner of his burden to publish Gospel tracts and asked that she print as many tracts as she could for that small amount.

 Moved by his enthusiasm and sincerity, she replied, “You’re really serious about this aren’t you, Lester?”
-“Oh yes Ma’am.
+“Oh yes, Ma’am.
 I’m very serious.”
 The owner smiled: “Lester, I’m going to double your order and give you $15.00 worth of tracts.”

-Then a financial breakthrough came when Mr. Buttram received a check for $100.00 from William Dyke, a wheat farmer in Montana.
+Then, a financial breakthrough came when Mr. Buttram received a check for $100.00 from William Dyke, a wheat farmer in Montana.
 To a struggling young man in the 1920s, this seemed like a fortune.

 His mother urged Mr. Buttram to return the money: “Son, this man doesn’t know you or that you just have a few tracts printed at a time.
 Return the money and thank him for his help.”

 Mr. Buttram reluctantly did as his mother asked.
-However, in a few days the check arrived back.
+However, in a few days, the check arrived back.
 In rather terse terms the man wrote, “Mr. Buttram, I sent you the check in the first place because God told me to.
 Now here it is, and use it to print the Gospel.”

-We hope to help you understand more about us through this page…but we welcome the chance to talk with you if you have a question not answered here!
+We hope to help you understand more about us through this page, but we welcome the chance to talk with you if you have a question not answered here!

-A Gospel Tract is like a “tract” of land, it is a portion or parcel of the whole message, and Society represents a group of people who share the same belief, calling or purpose.
-Thus, GTS is a group of people surrendered to the mission of sharing Hope, by the printing and distribution of portions of Biblical Teachings.
+A Gospel Tract is like a “tract” of land, it is a portion or parcel of the whole message of God and Society represents a group of people who share the same belief, calling, or purpose.
+Thus, GTS is a group of people who surrendered to the mission of sharing hope, by publishing and distributing portions of Biblical teachings.